Sulimator/Sulimator/README.md

 - Densely Connected Networks

 ### Deliryum
-🔭 Currently, in my second professional internship, I am working with the Deliryum team, focusing on monitoring for risk prevention using artificial intelligence in the port sector, mining, and animal care.
+🔭 During my second professional internship, I worked with the Deliryum team, focusing on monitoring for risk prevention using artificial intelligence in the port sector, mining, and animal care.

-## Current Interests
+## Skills
-I am passionate about crypto technology, data science, artificial intelligence, electrical engineering, innovation projects, and investment.

----
+I excel in fast learning, effective problem-solving, leadership, teamwork, organization, and efficiency.

-Feel free to connect with me via Whatsapp (+56994088707) or mail t.sulimalyczkowski@ug.uchile.cl
+Feel free to connect with me via Whatsapp (+56994088707), mail t.sulimalyczkowski@ug.uchile.cl or linkedin linkedin/tomas-sulima-lyczkowski